opengauss-mirror/docs/content/en/docs/Developerguide/mot-recovery.md

 The WAL Redo Log recovery is managed and triggered by openGauss.

 In order to shorten the RTO (secondary node recovery at a failover event) and to speed-up the cold-start, the MOT Engine supports process parallelization of both Redo Log Recovery and Checkpoint Recovery.
-Configure the parallel_recovery_workers and parallel_recovery_queue_size settings to change how the Redo Log Recovery (log replay) parallelization works.
+-   Configure the parallel_recovery_workers and parallel_recovery_queue_size settings to change how the Redo Log Recovery (log replay) parallelization works.
 This effects the RTO.
-Configure the checkpoint_recovery_workers setting to change how the Checkpoint Recovery parallelization works.
+-   Configure the checkpoint_recovery_workers setting to change how the Checkpoint Recovery parallelization works.
 This mostly affects the cold-start time.

 See the [RECOVERY (MOT)](mot-configuration-settings.md#section7442447103115) section for additional description and defaults values.